GameFoundry/bsf/Documentation/Manuals/Native/User/smartPointers.md

 SPtr<MyStruct> anotherPtr = ptr;

 // Object will be freed after both "ptr" and "anotherPtr" go out of scope.
-// Normally you'd want to pass a copy of the pointer to some other system, otherwise we could have used a unique ptr
+// Normally you'd want to pass a copy of the pointer to some other system, otherwise we could have used a unique ptr in this particular example
 ~~~~~~~~~~~~~